Ealab-collab/reactive-json/README.md

 The `ReactiveJsonRoot` component accepts the following properties:

-- `dataUrl`: The URL of the document containing the build data (JSON or YAML)
+- `rjBuildUrl`: The URL of the document containing the build data (JSON or YAML)
-- `dataFetchMethod`: The fetch method for the data ("GET" or "POST", case-insensitive)
+- `rjBuildFetchMethod`: The fetch method for the data ("GET" or "POST", case-insensitive)
-- `headersForData`: Headers for the data request (e.g., authentication info)
+- `headersForRjBuild`: Headers for the data request (e.g., authentication info)
 - `plugins`: Reactive-JSON plugins to extend functionality (**must** use `mergeComponentCollections`)
 - `debugMode`: Debug mode to show the data structure and debug info
-- `maybeRawAppData`: A RjBuild configuration to initialize directly (string or object)
+- `maybeRawAppRjBuild`: A RjBuild configuration to initialize directly (string or object)

 ## How to extend *reactive-json*